cguegan/ChecklistsObservation/README.md

 #  Checklists app

-The purpose of this app is to study Swiftui observation architecture.
+The purpose of this app is to study Swiftui + SwiftData architecture.

 ## TODO MVP 1.0